Check Your CIBIL Score & Get Free Credit Report Online Instantly

 To check your credit score from Experian, visit the official Experian India website and follow these steps:

-1. Click on the 'Free Credit Score’ in the top-right corner
+1. Click on the 'Free Credit Report' in the top-right corner.

 Lenders can check your creditworthiness from any of the four credit bureaus in India.
 However, TransUnion CIBIL is the oldest and one of the most popular credit bureaus in India.
-That being said, financial institutions also opt for Experian credit scores to check your credit history and credit management ability.
+So, financial institutions also opt for Experian credit scores to check your credit history and credit management ability.

 The other two trusted credit bureaus in India are CRIF High Mark and Equifax, which also score your creditworthiness between 300 and 900.
 All these bureaus gather credit information from existing issuers and lenders.
 Thus, having good repayment and debt management habits helps you maintain a good score across CICs.